Lagos International Trade Fair

 The Lagos International Trade Fair (LITF) is the largest international exhibition in West Africa.
-The Trade Fair is the premier International Trade Fair in Nigeria with the spectacular 10-day event usually starting on the first Friday of November, annually.
+The Trade Fair is the premier International Trade Fair in Nigeria with a 10-day event usually starting on the first Friday of November, annually.

 History

 The first Lagos international trade fair was held in 1977 shortly after Eko Hotels and Suites was completed.

 It is staged every year and organized by the Trade Promotions Board and the oldest chamber of commerce in Nigeria: the Lagos Chamber of Commerce and Industry (LCCI).
 It is reputed to be the largest business market in the ecowas sub-region as it attracts investors from other parts of the world.
 It is a 10-day annual fair which begins in the first Friday of November.